open-resources/dash_curriculum/tutorial/part2/chapter7.md

 ![reset_index](./ch7_files/reset_index.png)

 ## 7.3 Filter Data
-Now that the data is clean, we can filter the data.
+In the next step of the data wrangling process, we will start filtering the data.

 ### Filter by value & astype
 Let's filter the data for temperatures over `18.5C`.
-Notice that we need to use the Pandas method [`astype()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.astype.html) to use the `temp` data as `float` type data instead of `string` data.
+Notice that we need to use the pandas method [`astype()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.astype.html) to convert the `temp` column data to float type instead of the current string type.

 ```python
 import pandas as pd